rajashree27/MyFitnessPal-Clone/README.md

 5. Shahrukh

 ## Project Details:
-MyFitnessPal is a smartphone app and website that tracks diet and exercise  This is a MERN full stack collaborative project which is a clone of the [myFitnessPal.com](https://www.myfitnesspal.com/) website.
+MyFitnessPal is a smartphone app and website that tracks diet and exercise.
+This is a MERN full stack collaborative project which is a clone of the [myFitnessPal.com](https://www.myfitnesspal.com/) website.

 The project has been completed within the duration of 5 days.
 Each of us had shared work and responsibilities and learnt a lot during the course of this project.